Juan Pablo Vojvoda

-Juan Pablo Vojvoda Rizzo (born January 13, 1975) is an Argentine football manager and former player who played as a central defender.
-He is the current head coach of Brazilian club Fortaleza.
+Juan Pablo Vojvoda Rizzo (born 13 January 1975) is an Argentine football manager and former player who played as a central defender.
+He is the current head coach of Campeonato Brasileiro Série A club Santos.

 Playing career

 Born in General Baldissera but raised in Cruz Alta, Vojvoda joined Newell's Old Boys' youth setup at the age of 14.
 He made his senior debut with the main squad in 1995, and went on to feature regularly in the following seven seasons, never establishing himself as a regular starter.

 In 2002 Vojvoda moved abroad, after signing for Segunda División side SD Compostela on loan for one year.
 He stayed in the country for the following six seasons, representing Algeciras CF, Cultural y Deportiva Leonesa and CD Baza.

 Vojvoda returned to his home country on 15 July 2009, joining Tiro Federal of the Primera B Nacional.
 He subsequently played for Sportivo Belgrano and Sarmiento de Leones, retiring with the latter in 2013 at the age of 38.